- What Is It?

 Women are twice as likely as men to have difficulties falling asleep or staying asleep.
-Younger women have sounder sleep with fewer disturbances.
-Some women, however, are prone to sleep problems throughout their reproductive years.
+Younger women have more sound sleep with fewer disturbances.
+Some women are prone to sleep problems throughout their reproductive years.
 Only recently has the medical community focused on women's sleep disorders.

 A number of factors may affect women’s sleep.
 Changes in hormonal levels, stress, illness, lifestyle, and sleep environment may impact sleep.
 Pregnancy- and menstrual-related hormonal fluctuations may affect sleep patterns, mood, and reaction to stress.
 Many women have premenstrual sleep disturbances.
 Difficulty falling asleep, nighttime waking, difficulty waking up, and daytime sleepiness all are linked to premenstrual changes.
 Insomnia (sleeplessness) is one of the most common symptoms of premenstrual syndrome (PMS).

 Psychosocial stress may threaten sleep more than hormonal changes.
 Many young women reduce sleep to cope with work and their roles as mothers and wives.
 They ignore fatigue and other effects of inadequate sleep.
-About 30% of employed women report sleep problems.
+A significant portion of employed women reports sleeps problems.
 Sleep problems are more common in women older than 40 years.
-Getting enough sleep improves job performance, concentration, social interaction, and general sense of well-being.
+Getting enough sleep improves job performance, concentration, social interaction, and a general sense of well-being.
 Pregnancy may also disturb sleep.
 During the first trimester, women need more sleep and feel sleepier during the day.
 During the second trimester, sleep improves.
 During the third trimester, women sleep less and are more awake.
 The most common reasons for sleep disturbances are frequent urination, heartburn, general discomfort, fetal movements, low back pain, leg cramps, and nightmares.
 Swelling in nasal passages may cause snoring and sleep apnea during pregnancy.
 After childbirth, the irregular sleep pattern of the newborn can also significantly impact the mother's sleep.

 Pain, grief, worry, certain medical conditions, medications, and breathing disorders may disturb sleep in menopausal and postmenopausal women.